wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 1.93 =

+* New: MLA enhancements have been added to the new WordPress 4.0 Media/Library Media Grid submenu.
+An option has been added to the Settings/Media Library Assistant General tab to disable them if they are not wanted.
+* New: An option has been added to the Settings/Media Library Assistant General tab to automatically populate taxonomy metaboxes in the Media Manager Details pane when the item is selected.
+The option is disabled by default.
+* New: A new mla-simple-mapping-hooks-example.php.txt example plugin has been added to the /media-library-assistant/examples directory.
+* Fix: Completed WordPress 4.0 compatibility work.
+* Fix: Media Manager toolbar controls for different modes, e.g., Insert Media, Set Featured Image, are now separated so each mode retains its own settings.
+* Fix: Media Manager MLA enhanced toolbar controls for MIME type, date and terms now work when the enhanced Search Media control is disabled.
+* Fix: The buddypress-hooks-example.php.txt example plugin now handles cover art for the most recent rtMedia releases.

 = 1.92 =
 * Fix: PHP "Fatal error: Call to undefined function get_current_screen ()" has been fixed.
 * Fix: Enhanced taxonomy support for drag & drop file uploads has been restored.